 Kentucky Fried Chicken is one of the most recognizable brands in this niche.
 In addition to their chicken made with proprietary recipes, they offer other great food like buttermilk biscuits and sides.
 The initial costs for a new construction store range from $1,442,600 TO $2,771,550.

-Zaxby’s is a popular fast-casual chain mainly in the South that specializes in chicken sandwiches, wings, fingers, and salads.
+Zaxby’s is a popular fast-casual chain mainly in the South that specializes in quality menu options like chicken sandwiches, wings, fingers, and salads.
 Startup costs vary widely.
 But franchisees must have a net worth of at least $1,000,000 and liquid assets of at least $500,000.

 7. El Pollo Loco

 El Pollo Loco specializes in fire-grilled chicken.
 Current locations are mainly concentrated around the Southwest U.S., with plenty of room for growth in other markets.
 Initial costs range from $505,000 to $1.1 million.

 Popeyes has been a popular quick service restaurant since 1972.
 The company’s strong history and brand recognition make it a top choice in markets around the country.
 New locations cost between $235,000 and $454,000 to start.